On the cone of weighted graphs generated by triangles: Introduction

 \subsection{Organization}

-The purpose of this note is to initiate a detailed study of the facets of $\tau_n$, especially as they connect with weighted graphs.
-The next section contains some additional background relevant for our problem, including some example facets to illustrate the connection with triangle decompositions.
+We initiate a detailed study of $\tau_n$, especially its facets, and the connection with triangle decompositions of (weighted) graphs.
+Section 2 contains some additional background relevant for our problem, including language for polyhedral cones and some reformulations of $\tau_n$.
+One such related object is the metric polytope, which we briefly discuss in Section~\ref{sec:metric}.
 In Section 3, we identify some simple arithmetic constraints on entries of the normal vectors.
-Then, in Section 4, we report on a computer-aided classification of facets of $\tau_n$ for $n \le 8$ (this being essentially contained in earlier computations on $\text{met}_n$ via Proposition~\ref{met-n}), and in addition push the computation to a near-classification for $n=9$.
+Then, in Section 4, we report on a computer-aided classification of facets of $\tau_n$ for $n \le 8$ (this being essentially contained in earlier computations on the metric polytope) and in addition push the computation to a probably complete classification for $n=9$.
 Section 5 contains a `vertex splitting' operation which generates many infinite families of facets.
 In spite of this partial inductive structure, there is a surprising level of complexity to $\tau_n$.
-This appears to be true even when symmetries under the action of of the symmetric group $\mathcal{S}_n$ are considered.
+In Section 6, we examine a class of facets having a hybrid combinatorial-geometric structure.
+From these, we produce a new class of graphs having no fractional triangle decomposition but minimum degree approaching $3n/4$ from below.